khushitiwari-0809/khushitiwari-0809/README.md

 ## Hey 👋, I'm khushi tiwari

 ### Glad to see you here!
-I'm intern in Frontend developer (ReactJS developer)
+I'm doing internship in Frontend developer (ReactJS developer)
 <br/>

 ## Connect with me